Rody de Boer: Roda JC

 On 6 July 2021, De Boer signed a three-year contract with Roda JC Kerkrade.
 He made his debut for the club on 7 August 2021, starting against former club De Graafschap and keeping a clean sheet in a 3–0 away win.
 He was the team's starter in goal during the 2021–22 season, keeping 12 clean sheets in 41 total appearances, and Roda were knocked out of promotion play-offs by Excelsior on 14 May 2022.

 De Boer also started the 2022–23 season in goal for Roda, but lost his place in goal on the fifth matchday to newcomer Moritz Nicolas who was loaned in from Borussia Mönchengladbach.

+He also lost his place in goal early in the 2023–24 season, with Koen Bucker arriving from Heracles Almelo in mid-August 2023 to immediately become the starter.

+AaB

+On 22 August 2023, Roda JC announced De Boer's departure to recently relegated Danish 1st Division club AaB.
+This was confirmed by the Danish side on 25 August, who signed him to a two-year contract.
+He made his debut for the club in the second round of the Danish Cup, keeping a clean sheet in a 6–0 win over VRI.

 International career

 De Boer is a youth international for his country, making his first selection to the Netherlands under-18 on 5 November 2014 under coach Maarten Stekelenburg.

 On 4 September 2016, De Boer made his debut for the Netherlands under-20s, starting in goal in a 1–1 friendly draw against Czech Republic.